bookmanarchive/bdm-cd-keygen/README.md

 See https://jsyang.ca/hacks/franklin-bookman-desktop-manager-cd-key-scheme-reversed/ for the reversing process used to write the keygen.

-You can import this repo as a library.
-Or you can also use it live at https://bdm-cd-keygen.herokuapp.com/
+You can import this repo as a library, or it can be hosted as a static site (serve all files in the `public` directory).

 ## MIT licensed.